dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

      -f,--file <file>                 Specify the file containing the metadata (in XML format).
      -h,--help                        display this help and exit
+     -l,--limit <arg>                 If specified, split number of objects sent in one request.
+More objects than the specified limit are sent split in multiple HTTP requests sequentially over
+                                      one TCP connection.
      -m <[seq.]attr=value>            Specify metadata attributes. attr can be specified by keyword or tag value (in hex), e.g. PatientName or 00100010.